China Visa from Dubai: Complete Application Guide 2026

 For Dubai residents planning a trip to China, understanding the visa process is the essential first step.
 Unlike some destinations that offer an eVisa online, China requires most nationalities to submit a physical visa application — either at the Chinese Embassy in Abu Dhabi or through the China Visa Application Service Centre in Dubai.
 The process is structured and predictable when you know what is required, but the document standards are strict and incomplete applications are routinely returned.

-This comprehensive guide covers everything UAE residents need to know about the China visa from Dubai in 2026 — including the different visa categories (L tourist, M business, F visit), the application process at the Chinese Embassy and the Dubai visa centre, invitation letter requirements, group visa options, the 144-hour transit without visa policy, fees, and processing times.
-OraVisa handles China visa applications on behalf of UAE residents, ensuring your documents meet the Embassy's requirements before submission.
+This comprehensive guide covers everything UAE residents need to know about the China visa from Dubai in 2026 — including the different visa categories (L tourist, M business, F visit), the application process at the Chinese Embassy and the Dubai visa centre, invitation letter requirements, group visa options, the 240-hour visa-free transit policy, fees, and processing times.
+OraVisa helps UAE residents prepare their China visa applications, making sure your documents meet the Embassy's requirements before submission.

 Do You Need a China Visa from Dubai?

 Whether you need a China visa depends on your passport nationality and the purpose of your visit.
-China has significantly expanded its visa-free access programmes in 2024 and 2025, particularly through bilateral agreements with Gulf Cooperation Council (GCC) countries.
-As of 2026, UAE nationals (Emirati passport holders) benefit from visa-free entry to China for stays up to 30 days, following a mutual agreement signed in 2024.
+China has significantly expanded its visa-free access programmes from 2024 through 2026 — a unilateral visa-free policy now covering Saudi Arabia, Oman, Kuwait and Bahrain (alongside the older mutual exemptions with the UAE and Qatar), with the United Kingdom and Canada added from 17 February 2026.
+As of 2026, UAE nationals (Emirati passport holders) benefit from visa-free entry to China for stays up to 30 days, following the mutual visa-exemption agreement in force since 2018.

 China Visa Eligibility by Nationality (Common UAE Resident Nationalities)